-- NOTE: The are department reserves the privilege to retain student work for exhibition purposes. - ART 1113-Art Appreciation.
+- NOTE: The department reserves the privilege to retain student work for exhibition purposes. - ART 1113-Art Appreciation.
 An introduction providing a background for the study and appreciation of art.
 An approach to the understanding and enjoyment of plastic arts.
 (3,3,0)

 - ART 1213-Introductory Art.
 A studio course designed to familiarize the student with the fundamental elements of drawing and painting and to develop in the student a visually creative vocabulary.
 A study of the work of prominent artists will augment the student's own creative work in several media and approaches.
+(3,3,0) - ART 1233-Allied Art.
+A program designed to increase the student's awareness of the Fine Arts as well as to acquaint students with the essential role of art in everyday life.
+Painting, music, sculpture, architecture, and the theatre arts are discussed in the light of basic esthetic principles which unite them.
 (3,3,0) - ART 1313-Drawing I. Basic problems in drawing, composition and some figure drawing with the use of various media.
 (3,2,4) - ART 1323-Drawing II.
 This is a continuation of Drawing I with the additional use of such media as pen and ink, wash and conte crayon.
 (3,2,4) - ART 1413-Design I. A study in visual design with emphasis on the design elements.
 Problems involving line, shape and form, space, color and value and texture.
 A variety of media and techniques will be utilized within the two dimensional concentration.
 (3,2,4) - ART 1423-Design II.
 An intense study of color theory and its relationship to the creative and aesthetic process.
 A variety of media and techniques as well as some 3-dimensional design.
 Prerequisite: ART 1413 or permission of instructor.
 (3,2,4) - ART 1913-Art for Elementary Teachers.
 The course is designed for prospective elementary teaching programs and all beginning art students.
 It offers the fundamentals of drawing, color theory, fundamentals of lettering, and problems in use of various media suitable for elementary schools.
 (3,3,0) - ART 2313-Drawing III.
 Fluid media techniques: wash drawing, interpretation and composition emphasized.
 Prerequisite: ART 1313 or permission of the instructor.
 (3,2,4) - ART 2323-Drawing IV.
 Fluid media techniques: wash drawing, interpretation and composition emphasized.
 Prerequisite: ART 2313 or permission of the instructor.
 (3,2,4) - ART 2513-Painting I. Techniques used in oil, watercolor, and acrylics painting as they relate to design elements and principles.
 A variety of subject matter will be explored.
 Prerequisite: ART 1313 or permission of instructor.
 (3,2,4) - ART 2523-Painting II.
 Further study of techniques used in painting.
 Concentration of a particular media, with emphasis on good design and composition.
 Prerequisite: ART 2513 or permission of instructor.
 (3,2,4) - ART 2613-Pottery I. The use of ceramic materials as a means of expression.
 Experiences in handforming, application of glazes and firing.
 (3,2,4) - ART 2623-Pottery II.
 Concentrates on use of the potters wheel and advanced glaze mixing.
 Prerequisite: ART 2613 or permission of the instructor.
-(3,2,4) - ART 2633-Sculpture.
-Study of aesthetic form in clay and plaster, including casting techniques.
 (3,2,4)

-- ART 2713-Art History I. Survey of art history from prehistoric art through the Renaissance.
+- ART 2633-Sculpture.
+Study of aesthetic form in clay and plaster, including casting techniques.
+(3,2,4) - ART 2713-Art History I. Survey of art history from prehistoric art through the Renaissance.
 (3,3,0) - ART 2723-Art History II.
 Survey of art history from baroque art through modern art.
 (3,3,0)